Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Related Work

 \paragraph{Transformers for RL.} Recent research has redefined offline RL decision-making as a sequence modeling problem using Transformer architectures \citep{chen2021decision, janner2021offline}.
-Unlike traditional RL methods, these studies treat RL as a supervised learning task at a trajectory level.
 A seminal work, Decision Transformer (DT) \citep{chen2021decision}, uses trajectory sequences to predict subsequent actions.
 Trajectory Transformer \citep{janner2021offline} discretizes input sequences into tokens and employs beam search to predict the next action.
 These efforts have led to subsequent advancements.
-For instance, Prompt DT \citep{xu2022prompting} integrates demonstrations for better generalization, while \citet{xie2023future} introduce pre-training with future trajectory information.
-Q-learning DT \citep{yamagata2023q} refines return-to-go using Q-values, and Agentic Transformer \citep{liu2023emergent} uses hindsight to relabel target returns.
+For instance, Prompt DT \citep{xu2022prompting} integrates demonstrations for better generalization, while \citet{xie2023future} introduces pre-training with future trajectory information.
+Q-learning DT \citep{yamagata2023q} refines the return-to-go using Q-values, while the Agentic Transformer \citep{liu2023emergent} employs hindsight to relabel target returns.
+Additionally, several other works \citep{hu2024q,zhuang2024reinformer} utilize learned value functions to improve policy optimization.
+RiC \citep{yang2024rewards} extends DT to handle multiple objectives and applies it to large foundation models.
 LaMo \citep{shi2023unleashing} leverages pre-trained language models for offline RL, and DeFog \citep{hu2022decision} addresses robustness in specific frame-dropping scenarios.
 Our work deviates from these approaches by focusing on improving robustness against data corruption in offline RL.